NJU-CS/njucs/source/_posts/contribution.md

 ### Step4: Wait a few minutes

 It takes some time to synchronize between github and netlify.
 So you need to wait a few minutes to see your post online.

+### About comments

+You can comment in the comment section below without login to any platform.
+A nickname is all you need to provide.
+You’ll get a random avatar.

+You’re not able to delete or modify your comment again after you have submitted it.
+So, just be cautious when commenting.

+If you really want to delete or modify your comment, please contact me 201220014@smail.nju.edu.cn .

+Note that we won’t modify your comments, but we reserve the right to delete your comments if it is extremely inappropriate.

+Have a nice day!